ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 E11.5).
 This procedure created time-indexed point sets tracing the spatial evolution of each region.

-**Velocity field fitting.** Using these point sets, we fit a continuous velocity field over developmental time using a generalized B-spline scattered data approximation method [@Tustison:2006aa].
+Using these point sets, we fit a continuous velocity field over developmental time using a generalized B-spline scattered data approximation method [@Tustison:2006aa].
 The field was parameterized over a log-scaled time axis to ensure finer temporal resolution during early embryonic